RaphaelItotia/RaphaelItotia/README.md

 ### **What I Do**
 - Turn raw data into meaningful insights
 - Build dashboards and reports for business decision-making
-- Apply AI tools and models for smarter automation
+- Apply AI tools and for smarter automation
-- Create user-friendly computer application solutions

 ---